shadowed1/ChromeOS_PowerControl/README.md

 - 0.59: `Fixed slow startup issues and added safety fallback logic for startup.
 Removed cpu_detect logic repetition in PowerControl for lower cpu usage.
 Lowered config refresh interval on all scripts by a few seconds.
 Added sudo to PID and run flag removal.` <br><br>
 - 0.60: `Fixed sleepcontrol from saving extremely dim display values.
 Added arc script to toggle on/off Android VM.
 Lowered default min_temp FanControl value.` <br><br>
 - 0.61: `Improved GPU detection script, thanks to DennyL for reporting bug and testing updated script.` <br><br>
+- 0.62: `Removed junk code from GPUControl that was intented for PowerControl.
+Fixed Reinstall command.` <br><br>
 __Acknowledgements:__

 - Thanks to WesBosch for helping me learn to make an installer: